 When I think back to my shopping habits during pregnancy a few things come to mind.

 Each time I went to the grocery store to buy the essentials, I learned to make small changes here and there to make sure I was getting all the nutrients my body and growing baby needed.
-Small changes that didn’t cause a major headache.
+Small changes in the way I chose pregnancy foods that didn’t cause a major headache.

 I wanted to share those things with you today.